Howard Jones (British musician): In the media

 Jones has spoken of the media's negative perception of him.
 In 2006, he said: "My songs are not about drug-taking or debauchery or rock and roll.
 They're about positive thinking and challenging people's ideas.
 I wasn't fashionable.
 I never got good reviews.
 But I'm proud of the fact that I wasn't liked by the media ...
 Pop music is so reactionary and bigoted.
 And I found that what's 'cool' is often very shallow and transient."

 Personal life

 Jones is married to Jan Smith.
 They have three children: Osheen, Mica and Jasper.
-In the late 1980s, Jones began practising Nichiren Buddhism as a member of the worldwide Buddhist association Soka Gakkai International; he has credited his daily practice of chanting "Nam myoho renge kyo" (I devote myself to the Lotus Sutra) since 1991 as "having a profoundly positive effect on my life."
+In the late 1980s, Jones began practicing Nichiren Buddhism as a member of the worldwide Buddhist association Soka Gakkai International; he has credited his daily practice of chanting "Nam myoho renge kyo" (I devote myself to the Lotus Sutra) since 1991 as "having a profoundly positive effect on my life."

 As of 2006, Jones resided in Creech St Michael, near Taunton, Somerset.
 Jones was a vegetarian for 42 years and became a vegan in 2019.